nsmfoo/dicompot/README.md

 # Note

-I'm in no way a DICOM expert, if you find something strange... it probably is.
-Also this is the first GO code I ever touched, so in the same way, if something looks strange, it probably is.
-That being said, any help, suggestions are more than welcome.
+I'm in no way a DICOM expert.
+If you find something strange... it probably is.
+This is also the first GO code I ever touched, so in the same way, if something looks strange it probably is.
+That being said any help and/or suggestions are more than welcome.